National Capital Area Design Review Committee

 Primarily major, sensitive, or complex projects as identified by Director.
 Committee members work to ensure that projects delivered within RPB provide:

-- All projects requiring the approval of external federal departments or agencies i.e., National Capital Commission Advisory Committee on planning, design and realty or the Federal Heritage Building Review Office (FHBRO).
+- All projects requiring the approval of external federal departments or agencies that is, National Capital Commission Advisory Committee on planning, design and realty or the Federal Heritage Building Review Office (FHBRO)

 Meeting Frequency and Location